cherriford/google-cloud-warranty-eval-agent/README.md

 ## 2. Build and Push the Container Image

-Build the container from your local source code and push it to the central Image Project.
-Run this from the directory containing the Dockerfile and app.py from the customer-portal directory in this repo.
+Navigate to (or clone) the customer-portal/ directory in this repo.
+This contains the `Dockerfile`, `app.py`, and `requirements.txt`.
+Run the following command to package your source code and push the image to the central Image Project.

 ```bash
 gcloud builds submit \